 Players who either do not meet the selection criteria for, or decline to participate in, the SSCC Round Robin are entered in the SSCC Swiss.

-The SSCC Swiss consists of 9 rounds, on 9 consecutive Tuesdays from 16th April until 11th June.
-Half-point byes may be available (1 half-point bye per round, up to a maximum of 2 half-point byes, and only for Rounds 1-7), provided there are sufficient entries.
-The organiser's decision on this matter will be communicated to players at the start of the tournament.
+When the Swiss format is used, half-point byes may be available (1 half-point bye per round, up to a maximum of 2 half-point byes, and only for Rounds 1-7), provided there are sufficient entries.
+The organiser's decision on this matter is communicated to players at the start of the tournament.

-The time control for the SSCC Swiss will be 75 minutes initial time, with an increment of 30 seconds per move starting from move 1.
+The time control for the SSCC Swiss is be 75 minutes initial time, with an increment of 30 seconds per move starting from move 1.